 7. Toe Touches

 Rectus abdominis isolation in the shortened range.
 Execution: lie on back, legs extended perpendicular to the floor (vertical), reach both arms toward feet in a controlled crunch motion, lower with control.
 The vertical leg position shortens the hip flexor contribution, placing more demand on the upper rectus abdominis.
-Higher rep range (15β20 reps per set) is effective here.
+Higher rep range (15–20 reps per set) is effective here.

 8. Russian Twist (with body weight)

 Rotational core training targeting obliques and deep rotators.
 Execution: sit on floor with knees bent, feet flat or elevated, lean torso back to 45 degrees (engage core to hold this position), rotate torso left and right touching hands to floor alternately.
-The effectiveness comes from maintaining the 45-degree lean β sagging to 30 degrees reduces the core demand significantly.
+The effectiveness comes from maintaining the 45-degree lean; sagging to 30 degrees reduces the core demand significantly.

 The 15-Minute HIIT Abs Protocol

 Warm-up (2 minutes): Cat-cow (30s) + slow bird dog (30s) + pelvic tilts (30s) + slow leg raises (30s).
-The warm-up activates the core without fatiguing it before the main session.
+The warm-up activates the deep core musculature, specifically the transverse abdominis through bird dog and pelvic tilts, without fatiguing the rectus abdominis and obliques that carry the primary load in the main session.
+Skipping the warm-up and beginning directly with mountain climbers increases the risk of lower back strain during the first high-intensity round because the spinal stabilizers have not been neurally activated.

-Block 1 β Cardio-core burn (6 minutes):
+Block 1: Cardio-core burn (6 minutes):

 - 40s mountain climbers / 20s dead bug (isometric hold)